 - Lacks information about specific projects or contributions

-- Too much focus on basic responsibilities rather than impacts made on the job
+- Focuses too much on basic responsibilities rather than the impacts made on the job

 Construction Worker